Iryn Tushabe

 Eighteen-year-old Aine Kamara has been anticipating a reunion with her older sister, Mbabazi, for months.
 But when Mbabazi shows up with an unexpected guest, Aine must confront an old fear: her beloved sister is gay in a country with tight anti-homosexuality laws.

-The novel is available to pre-order through all the major bookstores, including Amazon and Indigo.
+The novel is available to purchase through all the major bookstores, including Indigo and Amazon.

 Events & Appearances